-2. A memorable web address
+2. Develop a memorable web address

 You have lots of choices when it comes to picking a URL for your consultation hub and/or specific consultation.
 Our advice, keep it short, pithy and plain English.
 Avoid acronyms.
 Avoid made-up words.
 Avoid using the long form name of the project.

-Generally our advice is to build recognition of the consultation hub URL through time by repeatedly promoting it, rather than project-specific URLs.
+Generally, our advice is to build recognition of the consultation hub URL through time by repeatedly promoting it, rather than project-specific URLs.
 This way your stakeholders will be exposed to the breadth of projects you are consulting about.

 If a project is particularly high profile and strategically important to the organisation, you can always purchase a project specific URL and redirect it to the project site on your consultation portal.

-3. Use the traditional media
+3. Use traditional media outlets

 - Distribute a traditional media release with a snappy headline to your local media outlets, e.g. “Council wants you to Bang the Table about…..”

 - Write an opinion piece for the local newspaper – chances are that they are desperate for content.